What is a group?

 What if the group I join isn’t a good fit for me?

 Within the first three to four meetings, group members discuss and come to a mutual agreement about the purpose and values of their groups.
 But, not every group is the right fit for everyone.
 Processing this with the group leader is an important first step to addressing concerns about the small group.
 If adjustments can’t be made, sometimes another group is the best choice for you.

 What kinds of opportunities are there for groups to serve in and outside of BHBC?

 In addition to serving one another within the group, our small groups serve in our local church ministries, bridge-building events and the community.
 Groups are assigned a global partner to pray for and support through cards and emails.
 Groups are encouraged to participate in the Mission of BHBC by serving locally together.

 What kind of training and support are available for those who want to lead a group?

-The Foundations for Small Group Leadership class is offered twice a year on Sunday mornings during first service and occasionally on Sunday nights.
+The Foundations for Small Group Leadership class is offered twice a year on Sunday mornings during the first service and occasionally on Sunday nights.
 Advanced leadership classes are also available.
 Short 525 retreats are available throughout the year.
-Curriculum, discussion guides and other resources are available on the website or at the Information Desk.
+Curriculum, discussion guides, and other resources are available on the website or at the Information Desk.
 Sunday evening classes are highly encouraged for additional training.

 How do I join a group?